 17. Production designer

 A production designer leads the art department and is responsible for the visuals of the film.
-This includes colour palettes, location options, lighting and costumes.
+This includes color palettes, location options, lighting and costumes.
 The production designer will plan out all the visuals with other departments before filming begins to ensure the director’s visions are brought to life.

 18. Sound designer